 - i.
-Monitor and report on the reconciliation of G5, Bursar's and Financial Aid on a monthly basis. - Monitor and report a mini audit, including a balance sheet, income statement, and statement of sources and uses of funds, on a quarterly basis. - iii.
-Ensure the audited financial statements for the year ending June 30, 2021 are completed and ready for the Board of Trustees in time for the December Board Meeting. - iv.
-Reorganize the Finance department in alignment with newly developed budgeting and accounting processes. - v.
-Coordinate with the IT department to design and implement control reporting forms for the Finance department.
+Monitor and report on the reconciliation of G5, Bursar's and Financial Aid on a monthly basis. - ii.
+Monitor and report a mini audit, including a balance sheet, income statement, and statement of sources and uses of funds, on a quarterly basis. - Ensure the audited financial statements for the year ending June 30, 2022 are completed and ready for the Board of Trustees in time for the December Board Meeting. - iv.
+Review, design, and implement a time and attendance process to track and optimize employee productivity. - v.
+Develop and implement a succession planning process that will help the institution better identify, fill, and train for key positions while fostering a culture of commitment and long-term planning in all areas of the College.